Maratby/Tsunami/README.md

 Contains many, many additional ways to gain Splash or Splash copies outside the joker pool!

 Cross-Mod Fusions available!
-I'll be working on more of these very soon, right now there is only one:
+I'll be working on more of these very soon, right now there are two:
-- Cryptid's Sob
+- MoreFluff's Philosophical Joker
+- MoreFluff's Basepaul Card

 Cross-Mod Fusions can be disabled in the Mod Config menu.